Stephen Lissenburgh: Career

 Despite the educational qualifications he received from the University of Cambridge, he decided to become a secondary school teacher, much to everyone's surprise especially among his social circles.
 He started working at schools in impoverished and underprivileged inner-city areas.
 He also collaborated with his wife Sonali to focus on educational projects in Sri Lanka targeting underprivileged children in the island nation.
 He resumed his post-graduate studies from where he left off after his five years of service in teaching schoolchildren and completed his Master's degree in the field of Industrial relations at Warwick School.
 He then returned to where it all began at the University of Cambridge in order to pursue his Doctorate in Economics.
 His Doctor of Philosophy focused immensely on discrimination against women, which he innovatively connected through the usage of economic sense with sociological methods by applying his paradigm shift approach to tackle societal injustices and challenges.

-He did not eventually begin his career in the field of policy research until the age of 30.
+He did not begin his career in the field of policy research until the age of 30.
 He entered the Policy Studies Institute (PSI) in the level of junior research grade in 1994 at the age of 30.
 He quickly rose to prominence as the head of a large research group and up until his untimely demise, he served as a key figure playing a pivotal and instrumental role in policy evaluations in the field of labour market disadvantage.
 His most important early contribution in his field of work came in the form of a research paper titled Value for Money on the costs and benefits of distributing equal rights for part-time workers, which he, in fact, conjured up on a significantly crucial small-budget fund granted by the Trades Union Congress.
 He moved to the Institute for Public Policy Research in 1997 where he worked on university-industry knowledge transfer related aspects.
 However within a year by around 1998, he left the Institute for Public Policy Research and rejoined the Policy Studies Institute where he was involved in numerous projects and produced a stream of publications on the topic of unemployment.

 He was known for his people management skills and social skills where he displayed his potential to the core by facilitating to co-ordinate about nine co-authors in a complex project proposal on the Government's New Deal during the timeframe 2000–2001.
 The study was successfully published in 2001 as New Deal for Young People: National Survey of Participants, Stage 2.